Badrul-Arefin/badrul-arefin.github.io/cv.md

 - Molecular Cell Biology course lab, undergraduate level, 64 students, 2015, 2014, 2013 & 2012.<br>
 - Molecular Genetics course lab, master’s level, 4-6 persons, designed and running lab for 3.5 weeks and grading the lab reports, 2014 & 2013.<br>
 - I supervised 13 persons from Sweden and abroad on a daily basis from various levels including exchange PhD students, guest researcher, diploma project and master thesis students.<br>
-- Completed a teaching course at Stockholm University: Introduction to teaching for postgraduate and postdoctoral researchers, 2015.<br>
+- Completed a teaching course at Stockholm University: Introduction to teaching for postgraduate and postdoctoral researchers, 2015.<br><br>

+### PROFESSIONAL CONTRIBUTION AS A PEER REVEWER FOR
+- GENETICS
+- G3: Genes, Genomes, Genetics
+- PLOS ONE
+- Fly
+- Insect Science
+- Insect Molecular Biology